NOTHGroup/nothgroup.github.io/_posts/2016-09-19-reformer-contextual-interviews.md

 Results were pretty good, because it took her 17% shorter time to read the second article and she scored 20% better on the quiz.
 We then asked her if there was anything she could think about that would make it better, and talked about the project for a while.
 After the discussion we wrapped up and thanked her for participating.

+### Interview 4
+I spoke to a friend who is is studying graphical and game design.
+We had to chat through Skype because the interviewee is currently studying in England.
+Because this couldn’t be a contextual interview I had a basic list of questions I wanted to ask.
+The questions were designed to be open and spark a conversation so we could talk about the issues and about his work in a nonlinear way.
+The questions were mainly about him as a person to get a good feel of the user with a few questions directly about the problems that he faces.
+When the Skype chat started we talked a little bit about the project and the idea we were working on and after a little bit of chatting I began to ask the questions from the list.
+I wrote down a few interesting points I could catch from the answer and would make a followup question depending on the points I wrote down.
+Finally I would clarify how I understood the answer he gave me in on sentence and ask him to clarify if I got something wrong.